-Our current research efforts include studies on the role of astroglia and oligodendroglia in ALS disease pathogenesis.
-We first described the defect in astroglial in ALS and more recently have defined an expected role for oligodendroglia in neurodegeneration.
+Our current research efforts include studies on the role of the nuclear pore complex, astroglia, and oligodendroglia in ALS disease pathogenesis.
+We have first described the defect in neuronal nuclear pore complex composition and function and astroglia in ALS and more recently have defined an expected role for oligodendroglia in neurodegeneration.
 We are also interested in understanding how the newly discovered C9orf72 mutation leads to ALS disease as well as frontotemporal dementia (FTD).
-To study these pathogenic processes, we generated the nations first large library of ALS iPS cells (IPSC) that are differentiated into neurons and glial cells and distribute these worldwide.
+To study these pathogenic processes, we generated the nations first large library of ALS induced pluripotent stem cells (iPSCs) that are differentiated into neurons and glial cells.
 We also use rodent animal models of disease as well as various in vitro organotypic systems.
 Overall, these innovative genetic, cellular, molecular and imaging tools (in vitro and in vivo) are employed to answer these scientific questions.

 C9orf72 mutation in ALS